cchudzicki-ocw-testing/16.001-fall-2021/content/pages/calendar.md

 ### Measurable Outcomes

 Define the constitutive relationship for elastic bars.
 Apply compatibility of deformation in a variety of structural configurations.
-Analyze statically indeterminate bar and truss systems using the “Three Great Principles.”
+Analyze statically indeterminate bar and truss systems using the “three great principles.”

 ## Week 08

 ### Topics

-Stress: definition, cartesian components, equilibrium
+Stress: definition, Cartesian components, equilibrium

 ### Measurable Outcomes

 Define the concept of stress at a material point and its mathematical representation as a second-order tensor.
-Describe the state of stress at a point using cartesian tensorial components, and their meaning as a measure of the local measure of loading at material points in structural systems.
+Describe the state of stress at a point using Cartesian tensorial components, and their meaning as a measure of the local measure of loading at material points in structural systems.
 Explain stress equilibrium in differential form.

 ## Week 09